vharg/FlowDIR/FlowDir instructions.md

 ## FlowDir 2021
-*Elly Tennant, Susanna Jenkins, Sebastian Biass*
+*Elly Tennant, Susanna Jenkins, Sebastien Biass*

 FlowDir is a MATLAB tool for forecasting the travel directions of effusive volcanic hazards (lava flows and block and ash flows).
 This page is meant as a quick start guide, for more information and an understanding of how FlowDir works please refer to Tennant et al., (...).
+FlowDir was written using MATLAB 2021a.
+Before starting ensure that you have the following MATLAB toolboxes installed: mapping; image processing, parallel computing.

 ### Getting started